pranay-junare/pranay-junare.github.io/_pages/experience.md

       Pune, India, Mar 2019 – Jul 2022 <br>
       Research Guide: <a href="https://www.coep.org.in/mycoep/ssomechcoepacin">Dr. Shantipal Ohol</a></p>
       <p>
-        • Under guidance of Dr. Shantipal Ohol worked on different collaborative projects, conducted various workshops & participated in Robotics competitions.
+        • Under guidance of Dr. Shantipal Ohol worked on different collaborative projects, conducted various workshops & participated in Robotics competitions.  <br/>
-        • Lab has the recognition of being the First “The Robotics Society(TRS), India - Student Chapter” of India.
+        • Lab has the recognition of being the First “The Robotics Society(TRS), India - Student Chapter” of India. <br/>
-        • Briefly worked on 3-wheel omni-directional Mobile robot, implementation of FreeRTOS, State-estimation, Perception & Control of Mobile robot and also explored NAO-6 Humanoid Robot.
+        • Briefly worked on 3-wheel Omni-directional mobile robot, implementation of FreeRTOS, State-estimation, Perception & Control of mobile robot and also explored NAO-6 Humanoid Robot.
       </p>
     expand_info: {{This is additional information}}
     image_circular: false # crops the image to make it circular